 Health and injuries

 It’s important to consider your health when you’re choosing what kind of workout to do.
 If you’ve got a bad back or you’re prone to knee or shoulder injuries, for example, bear this in mind.
 Although exercise offers multiple benefits for your health, doing the wrong type of training can put you at risk of further injury.
 If you suffer from chronic back pain, for example, swimming is a much better choice than weight lifting.
+You can also look to methods such as cbd vapes and oils to help medicate for these pains to help you through the exercises (Visit here if interested), though you should be careful to avoid any weight training if you do.
 If your knees are weak, go for swimming and rowing rather than running.
 If you’re starting a fitness regime or you want to make changes to an existing program, it’s beneficial to consult your doctor or a qualified, experienced personal trainer first.